Personal Care, Beauty, and Cosmetology Insurance

 Professional liability limits for personal care businesses

-The majority of beauty and personal care professionals (38%) choose professional liability policies with a $1 million per-occurrence limit and a $1 million aggregate limit.
-Another 33% choose policies with a $250,000 per-occurrence limit and a $250,000 aggregate limit.
+Half of our beauty and personal care customers (50%) choose professional liability policies with a $1 million per-occurrence limit and a $1 million aggregate limit.
+Another 19% choose policies with a $250,000 per-occurrence limit and a $250,000 aggregate limit.

 Workers’ compensation insurance icon

-The median premium for workers’ compensation insurance is less than $80 per month or $940 per year for personal care businesses.
-This policy helps cover medical bills and partial lost wages when an employee suffers a work-related injury or illness.
+The average premium for workers’ compensation insurance is $66 per month, or $792, per year for personal care business policyholders.
+This coverage helps pay for medical bills, legal fees, and partial lost wages when an employee suffers a work-related injury or illness.

-Even when it's not required, it's a good idea to purchase workers' comp for yourself or your employees, as health insurance providers can deny claims for work-related injuries.
+Even when it's not required, it's a good idea to purchase workers' comp for yourself, as health insurance providers can deny claims for work-related injuries.

 The cost of workers’ comp depends on the number of employees

-Among beauty and personal care professionals that purchase workers’ compensation insurance with Insureon, 18% pay less than $500 per year and 34% pay between $500 and $1,000 per year.
+Among hairstylists, cosmetologists, and other personal care professionals that purchase workers’ compensation insurance with Insureon, 33% pay less than $50 per month and 37% pay between $50 and $100 per month.

 The cost depends on the number of employees at a business, their occupational risk, and other factors.